Sir: Academic

+Ecclesiastical

+Church of England clergy who receive knighthoods following their ordination do not receive an accolade and therefore do not use the title 'Sir', but instead refer to their knighthood using post-nominal letters.
+For example, the Reverend John Polkinghorne, KBE would never be referred to as Sir John Polkinghorne.
+If, however, an Anglican clergyman inherits a baronetcy or was knighted before his ordination, he will retain his style and title.
+For instance, Sir Nicholas Beatson-Bell KCSI, KCIE, who was a knighted Indian Civil Service officer and imperial administrator before entering the ministry, added the style of The Reverend to his secular honorific of Sir, thus becoming the Revd.
+Sir Nicholas Beatson-Bell KCSI, KCIE.
+Clergy of other denominations may use different conventions.

 Peers and nobility

 Peers who have been knighted are neither styled as 'Sir' nor addressed as such in the formal sense of the style, as their titles of nobility take precedence.
-The same principle applies for the male heir apparent to a dukedom, marquessate or earldom, and for his eldest legitimate male heir if there are additional subsidiary peerages, as well as for the legitimate male issue of a duke or a marquess, who are styled 'Lord' followed by their first name.
+The same principle applies for the male heir apparent to a dukedom, marquessate or earldom, his eldest legitimate son (if he is the heir to a dukedom or marquessate with additional subsidiary peerages), and for the legitimate male issue of a duke or a marquess, who are styled 'Lord' followed by their first name.
 For instance, diplomat Lord Nicholas Gordon-Lennox, KCMG, KCVO, who was a younger son of the Duke of Richmond, continued to be styled as 'Lord Nicholas' following his knighthood in 1986, not 'Lord Sir Nicholas'.
-Other male heirs of an earl who lack courtesy titles, and the male heirs of a viscount or baron, do however use the style of 'Sir' if knighted, the style following that of 'The Hon'.
+Other male heirs of an earl who lack courtesy titles, and the male heirs of a viscount or baron, do however use the style of 'Sir' if knighted, the style following that of 'The Hon', for example The Honourable Sir Charles Algernon Parsons, OM, KCB, FRS.